This free persuasive writing unit of study is designed to fit into your 1st, 2nd or 3rd grade writing workshop.

 Introduction to Writing a Book Review

-- Another form of persuasive writing is book reviews where students attempt to persuade their peers to read a particular book they have enjoyed.
+- Another form of persuasive writing is a book review.
+Students will attempt to persuade their peers to read a particular book they have enjoyed.

 - First spend some time reading book reviews as a class.
 You will find some great examples (mentor texts) of book reviews here: Spaghetti Book Reviews.